 - 7 tablespoons canola oil or vegetable oil, divided

-- 2 tablespoons plus 2 teaspoons dried oregano (preferably Mexican), divided
+- 3 tablespoons dried oregano (preferably Mexican), divided

 - 1 6-to 6½-pound bone-in pork shoulder (Boston butt), cut into 4- to 5-inch pieces, some meat left on bone